-- TIP: You can update more than one package at a time, and you do not need to wait for one package to install before installing another package.
-Also, you can navigate away from this page and the package or packages will continue to install. - 4.
-To view more information about a content package, including a short description and a Readme file, where relevant, click the name of the package. - 5.
+- 6. To view more information about a content package, including a short description and a Readme file, where relevant, click the name of the package. - 7.
 Click the [ESC] button to return to the [Content Management] tab.
-You can leave the Install Packages page before a content packages finishes installing.

-NOTE: To uninstall a content package, click the [Uninstall] button for that package.
+You can leave the Install Packages page before a content packages finishes installing. - 8.
+To uninstall a content package, click the [Uninstall] button for that package.